-Looking at the current performance benchmarks of NVIDIA's new Pascal lineup, this should be easier than ever.
-What's more, is that solid performing 900 series GPUs, as well as the AMD 300 series GPUs, will be dropping significantly in price.
-I love when this happens as it truly means better performance for all with less of a money investment.
+Looking at the current performance benchmarks of NVIDIA's Pascal lineup, this should be easier than ever.
+What's more, is that the previous generation 900 series GPUs, as well as the AMD 300 series GPUs, are cheaper than ever.
+This means better performance for all with less of a money investment.

 It's fitting that we make this post after giving you our thoughts on the best graphics cards for the money right now.
 If you want more information than I give below about each combo, you should be able to find it there.